eic/ddDircAction/README.md

 Note the syntax of the --action.step part of the following command.
 This syntax is very fiddly!
 Right now, I only use the first argument (the filename base for the output root file), the other two parameters are placeholders for further development.
 You'll note that i set the string parameter to "sim_dirconly_5k_bar4polarscan.incidence" which has the same base as the main output root file, defined later in the same command: "sim_dirconly_5k_bar4polarscan.edm4hep.root".

-In this way (may be improved in the future) the command below will produce two files: sim_dirconly_5k_bar4polarscan.edm4hep.root sim_dirconly_5k_bar4polarscan.incidence.root
+In this way (may be improved in the future) the command below will produce two files:
+``
+sim_dirconly_5k_bar4polarscan.edm4hep.root
+sim_dirconly_5k_bar4polarscan.incidence.root
+``

+Run a simulation with one primary muon per event and call the dirc stepping action:
 ```
 npsim --runType batch \
 --action.step '{"name":"ddDIRCactionStep","parameter":{"OutputBase":"sim_dirconly_5k_bar4polarscan.incidence", "fileNumber":1, "numEvents":1}}' \